-- RAPS education broadband connectivity is provided through LGfL and Ramsgate Arts Primary School uses Webscreen. - o LGfL / Webscreen is a member of Internet Watch Foundation (IWF - o LGfLhas signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - Webscreen is blocking access to illegal content including child sexual abuse material (CSAM). - Webscreen blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
+- Ramsgate Arts Primary School education broadband connectivity is provided through LGFL Ramsgate Arts Primary uses Webscreen - o LGFL/Webscreen is a member of Internet Watch Foundation (IWF). - o Webscreen has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU)

+- Webscreen is blocking access to illegal content including child sexual abuse material (CSAM). - Webscreen blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
 This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-self-harm, eating disorder and/or suicide content, pornographic content and violent material. - We filter internet use on all school owned, or provided, internet enabled devices and networks.
-This is achieved by: - Every device using the same system of filtering (mobile devices) - o All visitor access to wifi uses the same filtering

-- The filtering allows the school to identify device names or IDs, IP addresses, and where possible, individual users, the time and date of attempted access and the search term or content being blocked. - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with LGfL and our IT staff to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if students or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - o turn off monitor/screen and report the concern immediately to a member of staff - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Police, NCA-CEOP or Kent Police, NCA-CEOP or Kent Integrated Children's Services. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.
+This is achieved by: - o All school devices filtered through webscreen (including ipads) - o Guest access to wifi is filtered through webscreen using a guest wifi password - o Pupils do not take school devices home - o Pupils are not permitted to use own devices at school - Filtering systems identify device names and user IDs, date and time of attempted access to blocked content - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with LGFL and our IT service staff to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - o Close laptop lid or press home screen button on laptop - Children to report concern to an adult immediately - o Staff to report concern to IT staff immediately - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.